Qihoo360/huststore/hustdb/doc/doc/en/api/ha/srem.md

 This parameter must be put in `http body`.
 *  **ver** (Optional)

-This Interface is a proxy interface for `/hustdb/srem`.
+This interface is a proxy interface for `/hustdb/srem`.
 See more details in [here](../hustdb/hustdb/srem.md).

 **Sample:**